Memory system

 Privacy levels

-Every memory row carries a Sensitivity tag — public, internal, or secret.
+Every memory row carries a Sensitivity tag - public, internal, or secret.
 The tag flows through traces, exports, and the provider middleware.
 Sensitive content is redacted by default; you cannot accidentally turn redaction off.
+This is orthogonal to the provenance / quarantine trust gate above: sensitivity controls who may see a memory, provenance controls whether it is trusted enough to recall.

 Next steps